Skip to main content

 How many URLs can an XML sitemap contain?

-Each XML sitemap file can contain up to 50,000 URLs and must not exceed 50MB when uncompressed.
-If your catalog exceeds this limit, use a sitemap index file that references multiple smaller sitemaps split by page type, such as categories, products, and brands.
+Each individual XML sitemap file supports up to 50,000 URLs and must not exceed 50MB uncompressed.
+If your site exceeds these limits, you can create a sitemap index file that references multiple smaller sitemaps organized by page type, such as products, categories, and blog posts.
+This keeps each file manageable and easier for crawlers to process.

 How often should I update my XML sitemap?

-Does the priority tag in XML sitemaps affect rankings?
+Does the priority tag in an XML sitemap affect rankings?

 Stop Leaving Pages in the Dark

 Every page that search engines can't find is a missed opportunity for organic revenue.
-See how similar.ai automatically adds new programmatic pages to your sitemaps, builds internal links, and gets your content indexed faster.
+See how Similar AI automatically creates new programmatic pages, builds internal links between them, and helps your content get discovered faster.